SnorklingTurtle/Minecraft-Camera/README.md

 ## Limitations

-* Each surface displays just one color.
-If you see any colors that feels off, let me know.
+* Each block displays just one color.
 * Players and mobs won't show up on pictures - *X-Files theme plays*
-* Image are distorted when looking up/down.
+* Pictures are distorted when looking up/down.

 ## Todo